skotkjerra/auto-wcag/_drafts/SC2-4-4+SC4-1-2-link-names.md

 ## Description

-This rule checks that all links have an accessible name.
+This rule checks that all links have textual content, or for links with only images, that an image has a textual alternative.
+Links can also be made accessible by adding an accessible name through `aria-label` or `aria-labelledby`.

 ## Background